alissa-huskey/python-class/docs/lessons/for-loops.md

 ```

 This is close, but we're still seeing that `StopIteration` exception.
 To
-supress it we'll need a try-except block.
+suppress it we'll need a try-except block.

 ```{code-cell} python
 :tags: [raises-exception]